lleiding/gemm/README.md

 Additionally, individuals carry attributes which describe their bodymass, their age and their adaptation to the physical environment (fitness).
 Furthermore, every indivdual carries a marker which denotes whether a given individual has newly arrived to a patch/grid cell.

+The base rates for processes governed by the metabolic theory of ecology (Brown et al. 2005) - growth, reproduction, mortality - are global constants.
+Mutation rate is also a global constant.

 Every individual is placed inside an arena of grid cells or patches, each of which has a unique location (coordinates) and is characterized by physical properties such as temperature, precipiation and size (carrying capacity), but also isolation
 (e.g., by barriers).